Welcome to Year 10

 The Key Stage 4 Curriculum

-Your son has selected his final GCSE options and most of these will be examined at the end of Year 11.
+Your son has selected his final GCSE options and these will be examined at the end of Year 11.
 The maximum number of GCSEs taken will be:

 - English Language